rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ### Spendable balance

-Once a transaction if finalised, "spendable balance" of Alice can be calculated.
-The spendable balance changes at two events, the finalisation of an earlier receiving transaction and when Alice spends her money.
+Once a transaction if finalised, the "spendable balance" of Alice change.
+The spendable balance changes at two events.
+The first is when she spends money, and the second it the finalisation of an earlier receiving transaction.
 As such the spendable balance $SB_i$ for a given block with sequence number $i$ is:

 $$SB_i = SB_{i-1} + F_{i} - S_{i}  $$

 Where $S_{i}$ is the total amount spent in the block with sequence number $i$,
 $F_{i}$ is the total amount finalised in the block with sequence number $i$.

-### Conclusion
+### Finality without centralisation

 In the future we envision the system to take one of three routes regarding transaction finality.
-First, system could be built on a future breakthrough in distributed transaction finality.
+First, the system could be built on a future breakthrough in distributed transaction finality, no longer requiring a central node.
 Second the system could be built on a probabilistic but bounded transaction finality, where the rare double-spend is eventually detected and settled through the legal system.
 Or third, like in our solution, the system is build on trusted nodes that verify transactions for user.
 Like the gateways, these validators could be run by regulated financial institutions.
 Such a system would most resemble the current financial system, with the added benefits of off-line transactions, programmable money, a standardised system of accounting, instantaneous international transactions, etc.

 ## Checkpointing

 Because of transaction finality, when Alice receives the transaction from Bob, she can rely on the finality statements, rather than having to validate the chain of everyone he received money from.
 This reduces the validation load to only Bob's chain.
-However this still has some issues.
+However this still has some scalability issues.
 First, Bob's chain will grow larger over time, thus slowly increasing the validation load.
 Second, all this information needs to be stored by Alice until it can be delivered to Bob's validator.

 The way this problem has been solved in traditional blockchain systems is through the global blockchain and limited transactions per second.
-By having only miners or stakers being required to maintain the whole blockchain, only a few machines have to be able to know the entire chain and store all that data.
-But this is still inherently unscalable.
+By having only miners or stakers being required to maintain the whole blockchain, only a few machines have to know the entire history and store all that data.
+But, as mentioned earlier, this is still inherently unscalable.

-A second issue is one of privacy, when Bob has to send Alice all of his chain for verification, Alice can derive much from this information.
-Though we would like to see methods of privatization added to perhaps conceal transferred amounts, we still need a way to minimize the information leakage to 3rd parties.

 To solve this issue of validation scalability, we define a form of checkpointing.
 We periodically create a checkpoint block in a users chain that ,